Click here to find out.

 Medical scribes comprise a highly-trained, dedicated workforce, ready to document the details of every day care delivery and reduce the burden put on providers and nurses.
 What’s more, medical scribes are often students passionate about healthcare, studying for medical, nursing and PA school.
 For medical scribe alumni, becoming a scribe is often an integral part of their career planning.

 Scribes are also EMR agnostic, trained in medical coding and provider patient workflows.
 In fact, overwhelmed providers have turned to medical scribes to deliver better care to their patients for decades.
-Today, scribes enhance efficiency by becoming “super scribes” or Care Team Assistants.
+Today, scribes enhance efficiency by becoming “super scribes.”
 With constantly shifting priorities, especially in the ER care environment, scribes assist with documentation but they do not stop there.
 From printing discharge information to scheduling referral appointments while ensuring the patient remains in the network, scribes can be utilized to close care gaps and enhance care plan adherence.

 Care for Non-COVID Related Patients